ZhaozzReal/AFE_quan/README.md

 The explanation of each column is as follows:

  * genename: the HUGO gene symbol
- * first_exon_region：the genomic region and strand information of first exon region ranging from transcription start site to first exon end
+ * first_exon_region：the genomic region and strand information of first exon region ranging from transcription start site to first exon end position
  * sample1.bam：the expression level (junction count) of given FE in sample1
  * sample2.bam：the expression level (junction count) of given FE in sample2
  * sampleN.bam：the expression level (junction count) of given FE in sampleN